 Sabrina: USMLE course instructor

-...comes to tutoring as well as utilizing tutors myself.
+...with distinction in History of Science, Medicine and Public Health and completed all required pre-medical course work.
+I have a wealth of experience when it comes to tutoring as well as utilizing tutors myself.
 I spent two years teaching both private and class-room based instruction for the MCAT through Examkrackers and Varsity Tutors.
 Recently, I have private tutored students in USMLE Step 1 and Step 2.
-I scored in the 88th percentile on Step 1 and 99th percentile for Step 2.
-One of my favorite tutoring moments is when one of my students scored in the 99th percentile on their...
+I scored in the 88th percentile on Step 1...

 Education & Certification